 Where to get help

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to help you overseas.
-For consular assistance, contact:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 No.2, 23rd Street